sha8e/RAT-via-Telegram/README.md

 ## Disclaimer:

 **This tool is supposed to be used only on authorized systems.
-Any unauthorized use of this tool without explicit permission is illegal and the author will not be responsible for the consequences.**
+Any unauthorized use of this tool without explicit permission is illegal and the authors will not be responsible for any consequences.**

 ## License: